prototypefund/frontendv2/README.md

 # EveryoneCounts Frontend 2

 New Dash frontend for https://everyonecounts.de.
-Work in progress.

 ## Run
 The dash webserver is run on an AWC EC2 instance.
 For setup and deploy scripts see [this repo](https://github.com/socialdistancingdashboard/virushack/tree/master/dash-deploy).